Unicode official site

 const string = 'Hi👍' // Character escapes: '\u0048\u0069\ud83d\udc4d'

-// Below we got number 56397 (hexadecimal is 0xdc4d).
+// Below we got an integer 56397 (hexadecimal is 0xdc4d).
 That doesn't get the correct Unicode code point,

 // due to being indexed at the second unit of 👍 ('\ud83d\udc4d')